-Objectives Actions Linked Strategies Responsible Timing · 24-25 25-26 26-27 27-28 5.2.2 Provide cost effective financial management 5.2.2.1 Provide an evaluation framework and communication tools to demonstrate value for money from rates.
-Manager Finance • and value for money. nd value for money.
+Objectives Actions Linked Strategies Responsible Timing 23-24 24-25 25-26 26-27 5.2.2 Provide cost effective financial 5.2.2.1 Provide an evaluation framework and communication tools to demonstrate value for money from rates.
+Manager Finance • management and value for money.
 5.2.2.2 Provide a sustainable procurement and investment framework to ensure financial processes and service contracts are aligned with the City's social, economic and environmental outcomes.
-Manager Finance Manager Finance • 5.2.2.3 Provide Council with a position paper on future ratings options Manager Finance • 5.2.3 Foster employee engagement and a positive workplace culture.
-5.2.3.1 Provide and implement a Workforce Plan to support achievement of outcomes in the Strategic Community Plan.
+Manager Finance • 5.2.3 Foster employee engagement and a positive workplace 5.2.3.1 Provide and implement a Workforce Plan to support achievement of outcomes in the Strategic Community Plan.
 Manager People and Culture • culture.
 5.2.3.2 Provide a regular employee survey to monitor workplace culture and identify actions for improvement.
-Manager People and Culture • 5.2.3.3 Provide and implement a Safety Management Plan.
+Manager People and Culture • • • • 5.2.3.3 Provide and implement a Safety Management Plan.
 Manager People and Culture •